The historic designation for residential districts is currently under consideration for substantial changes by the legislature.

 Please let us know how you feel!

 We want to hear from you!
 Let us know if you have any special concerns, topical events, or interests that you’d like us to help you convey to the rest of our downtown community.
-We’ll arrange the location, post on our website, Facebook, and Twitter…and get the conversations started!
+We’ll give you time to discuss it at our community meeting, post on our website, Facebook, and Twitter…and get the conversations started!

 The City of Lansing is exploring options to combine the services of City Hall, Police Department, Ingham County Sheriff’s Office, and 54A District Court in a new facility.
 The current location opened in 1956.